top of page

 1896-1913

 In 1896 construction started for a school in the W end of town.
-In 1916 it replaced the West Ward School and was called Lincoln.
+In 1916 it replaced the West Ward School and it was called Lincoln.
 Lincoln had 8 classrooms and could accommodate 300 children in Grades 1 thru 8

 Alger